qirien/enkindle/README.md

-# ignite
+# Enkindle
-Short multilingual visual novel
+Short multilingual visual novel that must be played multiple times in different languages to get the whole story.